C-MCTS: Safe Planning with Monte Carlo Tree Search: Evaluation

-We measure the performance of the agent on different sizes and complexities of \emph{Rocksample} environments, with C-MCTS, \ac{CC-MCP}, and a vanilla \ac{MCTS} with a fixed $\lambda$ set to $0.7$ for Rocksample($5,7$), Rocksample($7,8$), and $5.0$ for Rocksample($11,11$).
-The values were hand-tuned to balance reward and cost, with lower $\lambda$ increasing cost violations and higher $\lambda$ reducing rewards.
-We compare the reward, cost and number of cost violations of these planning methods across different planning iterations.
+We test our method by comparing its performance with the strongest -- to our knowledge -- baseline \ac{CC-MCP}~\citep{CC-MCP} on \emph{Rocksample} and \emph{Safe Gridworld} environments (see Sec.~\ref{supp:subsection:envs}).
+Considering that the scalability of MCTS has already been addressed in previous work (e.g,~\cite{silver2016mastering,schrittwieser2020mastering}), we have tried to define environments that are computationally manageable while still providing insights on properties and the quality of the final, feasible solution of our algorithm, w.r.t. the constraint formulation.
+See Appendix~\ref{supp:subsection:training_compute} for more details on the training setup and compute.

-C-MCTS obtains higher rewards compared to the state-of-the-art \ac{CC-MCP} while still operating within the cost-constraint (see Fig.~\ref{fig:rocksample_results}, top row).
-The reward for C-MCTS increases with the number of planning iterations.
-Also, the agent operates consistently below the cost-constraint (see Fig.~\ref{fig:rocksample_results}, middle row), very close to the safety boundary while \ac{CC-MCP} acts conservatively w.r.t costs, hence performing sub-optimally w.r.t. rewards.
-The costs incurred have a high variance across different episodes.
-In Rocksample(7,8) the variance is $1.35\times10^{-1}$ (averaged across the planning spectrum).
-For C-MCTS the variance is only $1.31\times10^{-3}$, as we use \ac{TD} learning instead of Monte Carlo methods to learn cost estimates.
+We evaluate the agent on different sizes and complexities of \emph{Rocksample} environments, with C-MCTS, \ac{CC-MCP}, and vanilla \ac{MCTS} (for penalized reward function with known $\lambda^*$).
+C-MCTS obtains higher rewards than \ac{CC-MCP} (see Fig.~\ref{fig:rocksample_results}, top row).
+The reward for C-MCTS increases with the number of planning iterations and the agent operates consistently below the cost-constraint (see Fig.~\ref{fig:rocksample_results}, middle row), close to the safety boundary.
+In constrast, \ac{CC-MCP} acts conservatively w.r.t costs and performs sub-optimally w.r.t. rewards as costs incurred in each episode vary greatly with different environment initializations.
+This is mitigated with C-MCTS since cost estimates with \ac{TD} learning have a lower variance than Monte Carlo cost estimates.
 Hence, the total number of cost violations is lower for C-MCTS compared to the other methods, in spite of operating closest to the safety constraint (see Fig.~\ref{fig:rocksample_results}, bottom row).

-Vanilla \ac{MCTS} with the penalty term obtains much higher rewards compared to \ac{CC-MCP}.
-This is because we fix $\lambda$ to a near-optimal value for each environment and avoid tuning it online.
-This ensures faster convergence to optimality. \ac{MCTS} operates closer to the cost-constraint when compared to \ac{CC-MCP} but still has a high variance.
-The total number of cost violations is very high.
-C-MCTS, when compared to vanilla \ac{MCTS}, is safer and obtains equally high rewards or in some cases even acts better (e.g., Rocksample($11,11$)).
+Vanilla \ac{MCTS} obtains higher rewards than \ac{CC-MCP} as $\lambda^*$ is known, and unlike \ac{CC-MCP}, doesn't require tuning. \ac{MCTS} operates close to the cost-constraint but has a high number of cost violations.
+Compared to vanilla \ac{MCTS}, C-MCTS is safer, obtains equally high rewards, and in some cases even acts better (e.g., Rocksample($11,11$)).
+We refer the reader to Appendix~\ref{app:detailed_experiments} for a more detailed results on the planning efficiency of C-MCTS compared to CC-MCP (Appendix~\ref{app:planning_cost}).